 Aromatherapy candles are a great way to make your house smell wonderful.
 They can also benefit your health and well-being in many ways, depending on the scent you choose.
 Unfortunately the aromatherapy candles found in most stores are not very budget-friendly.
 Luckily it is possible to create your own aromatherapy candles right at home.
-This not only saves you money, but allows you to create customized scents and colors.
+This not only saves you money, but allows you to create customized scents and colours.
 If you are wondering how to make home-made aromatherapy candles, the following tips can help.

 Gather Your Supplies